 In 2016, we achieved the following performance against our key leading measures:

 - 84 per cent of Skanska supervisors completed ‘Supervising IFE’ training

 - 89 per cent of key supply chain partners completed on site performance checks

 - 100 per cent of executive site safety visits were completed

 Progress against our safer, healthier, happier vision

-Healthier – we have an 11-strong occupational health team to support the health and wellbeing needs of our business.
+Healthier – we have a 13-strong occupational health team to support the health and wellbeing needs of our business.

-Happier – we have 100 trained mental health ambassadors to provide informal support to anyone needing to talk during times of stress and anxiety.
+Happier – we have over 200 trained mental health ambassadors to provide informal support to anyone needing to talk during times of stress and anxiety.